Synchronize and import Excel files with Wordpress tables

 Instead, now you just link the OneDrive spreadsheet with WP Table Manager.
 From Office 365, click on File > Share > Embed and find the Embed code from the bottom of the pop-up window.
 Copy this link into WP Table Manager and then click on Fetch data.

+There are many other awesome features that WP Table Manager offers and you can also manage the tables directly from Gutenberg!manage the tables directly from Gutenberg!
 What are you waiting for?
 Start saving valuable time that you can spend on another, more productive job.
 Purchase your membership from here!

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.